cchellaf/SBARThez/README.md

 pip install -r requirements.txt
 ```

-### 🛠️ Data Generation
+### 🛠️ Dataset Preparation : Generation of Sentence embeddings

-To generate sentence embeddings for the MLSUM dataset (or any other dataset) using BGE-M3, run:
+To generate sentence embeddings in scp/ark format for the MLSUM dataset (or any other dataset) using the BGE-M3 model, run:

 ```bash
 python generate_scp_ark.py